lfmatosm/lerna-test/README.md

 * [node >= 16.15.1](https://nodejs.org/en/download/) (LTS)

 ## Build
 Run the build script using ```./build.sh```.
-This will execute TS transpilation and execute Jest testes.
+This will execute TS transpilation and execute Jest tests.

 ## Commit
 The project suggests the use of [commitizen](https://github.com/commitizen/cz-cli) to ease commit generation following the [conventional commits specs](#links).
 To install it, execute `npm install commitizen -g`